-The history of both Oakland and Magnolia Plantations is the history of the enslaved and later sharecroppers who worked the land and struggled as a people.
-During the French and Spanish period slavery was defined by the Code Noir.
-All enslaved people dealt with the loss of autonomy and limiting of movement.
-However, It appears that the Oakland Prudhomme's were fairly lenient in this regard, allowing slaves to visit friends and relatives along Cane River, providing or allowing dances, marriage ceremonies, baptisms, funerals, and occasional church services.
+Oakland and Magnolia Plantations share a similar history of enslaved and later sharecroppers who worked the land and struggled as a people.
+During the French and Spanish period, slavery was defined by the Code Noir.
+All enslaved people dealt with the loss of autonomy and limited movement.
+However, It appears that the Prud'homme family at Oakland was fairly lenient in this regard, allowing the enslaved people to visit friends and relatives along Cane River, providing or allowing dances, marriage ceremonies, baptisms, funerals, and occasional church services.
 At the height of Oakland Plantation (1835-1861) its enslaved people numbered 98-146 individuals.

 * Excerpts taken from "Oakland Plantation, It's People" by Anne Patton Malone.

 (Prud'homme Journal- 1836-37) Southern Historical Collection.
 UNC.